vznh/cse107-archive/README.md

 # Archive of CSE107
-All programs makde in Rust.
+All programs made in Rust.
 Not meant to be edited - just placed for convenient use.

 UC Santa Cruz - Professor Patrick Tantalo